MAT_MM_CONCRETE

 $D_{c,vol} = min\left(1,\sum{\frac{d\varepsilon_{vol}^p}{\varepsilon_{L}}}\right)$

-The strain rate term is added to the quasi-static yield stress and crushing pressure:
+The additional strength due to strain rate hardening is added to the quasi-static strength as follows:

 $\varepsilon_{p,u} = \varepsilon_{p,u0}\cdot\left(1 + \psi_p\cdot \left(\frac{f_u^*+\psi_r\cdot\sigma_y^{rate}}{f_c}-1\right)\right)$